Healthcare information for expatriates Living in the Middle East

 The healthcare system in each country in the Middle East varies.
 According to the World Health Organization (WHO), the UAE ranks 27 in the world for its health system.
 With an excellent distribution of finance in its healthcare system, the United Arab Emirates has a good ratio of doctors to patients.
 That’s 2.5 to every thousand people.
 Additionally, there are about 70 hospitals and 150 clinics for a relatively small population.
 These hospitals and clinics have outstanding facilities, making the country competent in healthcare infrastructure.

-On the other hand, Egypt has a core public health system, but locals and expats opt for the private health care system.
+On the other hand, Egypt has a core public health system, but locals and international citizens opt for the private health care system.
 You’re most likely to find better treatment facilities in the major cities and tourist resorts, as medical facilities outside of these areas can be average.
 Most expats and affluent citizens prefer to get treatments in the UAE or Dubai as they have access to an excellent level of care.
 However, most hospitals require you to pay upfront.
 Hence we advise expats and digital nomads to access treatment through the network of the insurance companies.
 It will help in keeping a low out-of-pocket expense.

 When it comes to Qatar, it has one of the highest doctor-patient ratios in the world.
 It is over seven doctors per thousand population.
 Furthermore, Qatar also has a hi-tech health care system.
 With international doctors and staff, expats won’t have to worry about language barriers.